Horst Hannig: Western Front and death

 On 27 January 1943, Hannig was appointed Staffelkapitän of 2.
 Staffel of Jagdgeschwader 2 "Richthofen" (JG 2—2nd fighter fing) based in France.
 He replaced Oberleutnant Christian Eickhoff who had been killed in action the day before.
 The Staffel was subordinated to I. Gruppe of JG 2 headed by Major Helmut-Felix Bolz.
 While serving with 2.
 Staffel of JG 2, he claimed further eight aerial victories, including one four-engine United States Army Air Forces (USAAF) heavy bomber.
 On 16 February, the USAAF VIII Bomber Command attacked Saint-Nazaire.
 I. Gruppe claimed the destruction of five Boeing B-17 Flying Fortress bombers, including one shot down by Hannig northeast of Lannion.
 On 28 March, bombers of VIII Bomber Command escorted by Supermarine Spitfire fighters headed for Rouen.
 I. Gruppe claimed six aerial victories, including a Spitfire claimed by Hannig northwest of Fécamp.
 VIII Bomber Command targeted Antwerp on 4 April.
 Fighting this attack force, Hannig was credited with the destruction of a Spitfire shot down northeast of Cherbourg.
-On 13 April, he claimed two further Spitfires shotdown southwest of Caen.
+On 13 April, he claimed two further Spitfires shot down southwest of Caen.
 Two days later he claimed a Hawker Typhoon fighter north-northwest of Goderville and another Spitfire on 16 April north-northwest of Saint-Valery-en-Caux.

 The Royal Air Force (RAF) targeted the Caen-Carpiquet Airdrome on 15 May 1943.
 Defending against this attack, elements of I. Gruppe intercepted the RAF fighters and claimed four aerial victories, two of which were not confirmed.
 Hannig was credited with the destruction of a Spitfire shot down east of Troarn, his 98th aerial victory.
 In this engagement JG 3 lost four aircraft with three pilots killed in action, including Hannig.
 He was shot down in his Focke-Wulf Fw 190 A-4 (Werknummer 0734) near the airfield at Rocquancourt.
 His victor was Squadron Leader J. Charles leading Yellow Section of No. 611 Squadron.
 He had managed to bail out but his parachute failed to open.
 Hannig was posthumously awarded the 364th Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 3 January 1944 and posthumously promoted to Oberleutnant (first Lieutenant).
 He was interred at the Saint-Désir-de-Lisieux German war cemetery.
 He was succeeded by Oberleutnant Karl Haberland as commander of 2.
 Staffel.

 Summary of career

 Aerial victory claims

-According to Obermaier and Spick, Hannig was credited with 98 aerial victories, 90 on the Eastern Front and 8 on the Western Front, claimed in over 350 combat missions.
+According to US historian David T. Zabecki, Hannig was credited with 98 aerial victories.
+Obermaier and Spick also list him with 98 aerial victories, 90 on the Eastern Front and 8 on the Western Front, claimed in over 350 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 97 aerial victory claims.
 This number includes 90 on the Eastern Front and 7 on the Western Front, including one four-engined bomber.